RogerBambinetti/RogerBambinetti/README.md

 # Sup 👋

 Welcome to my GitHub profile!
-Here you'll find some of my projects and contributions in technology and software development.
+Here you'll find some of my personal projects and contributions.

 ## 👨‍💻 About Me